Welcome to Registration 101, your guide to registering for your courses this fall at WashU.

 Step 4.5 For PreHealth Students and those interested in Biology and Chemistry

-If you are interested in PreHealth, plan to pursue a major in biology, or plan to take Chemistry this fall please review this additional information.
+If you are interested in PreHealth, or want to explore a major in biology or chemistry, please review this additional information.

 What should I take first as a PreHealth student?

 Students who plan to pursue a Biology or Chemistry major, and if you have the required skills from high school coursework, you should enroll in General Chemistry 111A & General Chemistry Lab 151.
 You will also register for a subsection in each course.
 Therefore you will have four slots on your schedule (and five credits) dedicated to Chemistry.
 In addition, you need to enroll in the appropriate level of Calculus.